Skip to main content

 Observation

-I noticed the challenge description mentioned a 'pre-registered crash handler that prints the flag,' which suggested I needed to understand the binary's protection profile and symbol table before crafting any payload.
+The description mentions a pre-registered crash handler that prints the flag.
+So look at the binary's protection profile and symbol table before crafting any payload.

 Run checksec to confirm the protection profile, then decompile with Ghidra or objdump to find the key functions.